HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             "description": "Email address for the individual.",
             "type": "string",
             ...
-        },
+        }

-    Example valid *type* values include: `string`, `number`, `boolean`, `array`, `object`.
-A more comprehensive list of JSON-valid *type* values can be found here.
+    Example valid *type* values include: string, number, boolean, array (when a field can accept an array of values), and object (when a field references another schema).
+The specification of valid JSON *type* values can be found [here](http://json-schema.org/latest/json-schema-validation.html#rfc.section.6.1.1).

-1. **example:** Directions for how to enter a valid value in the metadata field followed by an example valid value, if able.
-The `example` value will appear in the metadata spreadsheet and be displayed in the Metadata Dictionary on the Data Portal.
+1. **example:** Directions for how to enter a valid value in the metadata field and/or an example valid value.
+The *example* value will appear in the metadata spreadsheet and be displayed in the Metadata Dictionary on the Data Portal.

-    Example:
+    Examples:

         "email": {
             "description": "Email address for the individual.",